-Computer fraud occurs when a person uses a computer or computer network, without authority, and 1) obtains property or services by false pretenses, 2) embezzles or commits larceny, or 3) converts the property of another.
-(Code of Virginia § 18.2-152.3)
+Computer fraud is a crime which occurs when a person uses a computer or computer network, without authority, and 1) obtains property or services by false pretenses, 2) embezzles or commits larceny, or 3) converts the property of another.
+(Code of Virginia § 18.2-152.3).

-Counterfeiting or forgery are generally defined as altering, copying, or imitating something, without authority or right, with the intent to deceive or defraud by passing the copy or thing altered or imitated as that which is original or genuine or the selling, buying, or possession of an altered, copied, or imitated thing with the intent to deceive or defraud.
+Counterfeiting and forgery are generally defined as altering, copying, or imitating something, without authority or right, with the intent to deceive or defraud by passing the copy or thing altered or imitated as that which is original or genuine or the selling, exchanging, buying, or possession of an altered, copied, or imitated thing with the intent to deceive or defraud.
 Many types of counterfeiting are defined in Virginia law.
-(Code of Virginia § 18.2-168 – 18.2-173)
+(Code of Virginia § 18.2-168 – 18.2-173).

 What types of property crimes involve destroying property?

-Destruction or damage or vandalism of property is generally defined as willfully or maliciously destroying, damaging, defacing, or otherwise injuring real or personal property without the consent of the owner or the person having custody or control of it.
+Destruction, damage, or vandalism of property is generally defined as willfully or intentionally destroying, damaging, defacing, or otherwise injuring real or personal property without the consent of the owner or the person having custody or control of it.

 Code of Virginia § 8.01-43 specifically addresses minors who are caught damaging public property and action that can be taken against the parents:

-The Commonwealth, acting through the officers having charge of the public property involved, or the governing body of a county, city, town, or other political subdivision, or a school board may institute an action and recover from the parents or either of them of any minor living with such parents or either of them for damages suffered by reason of the willful or malicious destruction of, or damage to, public property by such minor.
-No more than $2,500 may be recovered from such parents or either of them as a result of any incident or occurrence on which such action is based.
+- The Commonwealth, acting through the officers having charge of the public property involved, or the governing body of a county, city, town, or other political subdivision, or a school board may bring an action and recover from the parents or either of them of any minor living with the parents or either of them for damages suffered by reason of the willful or malicious destruction of, or damage to, public property by such minor.
+No more than $2,500 may be recovered from the parents or either of them as a result of any incident or occurrence on which the action is based.

-A school board may take action against a pupil or the pupil’s parent for any actual loss, breakage, or destruction of or failure to return property, owned by or under the control of the school board, caused or committed by such pupil in pursuit of his studies.
-Such action may include seeking reimbursement from a pupil or the pupil’s parent for any such loss, breakage, or destruction of or failure to return school property.
+- A school board may take action against a student or the student’s parent for any actual loss, breakage, or destruction of or failure to return property, owned by or under the control of the school board, caused or committed by such student in pursuit of his studies.
+Such action may include seeking reimbursement from a student or the student’s parent for any such loss, breakage, or destruction of or failure to return school property.

 Another property crime involving destroying property is arson, which is setting fire with intent to cause damage.
-Arson is a very serious offense, classified as either a Class 2 felony or a Class 3 felony, depending on circumstances.
-Someone convicted of a Class 2 felony can be imprisoned for up to 20 years and someone convicted of a Class 3 felony can be imprisoned for not less than five years or more than 20 years.
+Arson is a very serious offense and includes the burning or destruction of a dwelling home, meeting home, personal property, building and structures in the building, etc. (Code of Virginia §§ 18.2-77—18.2-82, 86-88).
+Arson includes carelessly damaging property by fire.
+(Code of Virginia § 18.2-88).
+The penalty for this crime ranges from a Class 4 misdemeanor to a Class 3 felony, depending on circumstances.
+Someone convicted of a Class 3 felony can be imprisoned for not less than five years or up to 20 years, and/or required to pay a fine of up to $100,000.